Joel Agena Sells 20,490 Shares of PLAYSTUDIOS, Inc. (NASDAQ:MYPS) Stock

 Analyst Ratings Changes

-Several equities analysts have recently issued reports on MYPS shares.
-Macquarie cut their price objective on shares of PLAYSTUDIOS from $2.00 to $1.50 and set a “neutral” rating on the stock in a report on Wednesday, March 12th.
-Craig Hallum upgraded shares of PLAYSTUDIOS from a “hold” rating to a “buy” rating and upped their price target for the company from $2.00 to $3.00 in a research note on Friday, May 23rd.
-Finally, Benchmark upgraded shares of PLAYSTUDIOS from a “hold” rating to a “speculative buy” rating and set a $2.00 price objective for the company in a research note on Tuesday, May 6th.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $2.80.
+Several brokerages have commented on MYPS.
+Benchmark upgraded shares of PLAYSTUDIOS from a “hold” rating to a “speculative buy” rating and set a $2.00 target price for the company in a research report on Tuesday, May 6th.
+Craig Hallum upgraded shares of PLAYSTUDIOS from a “hold” rating to a “buy” rating and upped their target price for the company from $2.00 to $3.00 in a research report on Friday, May 23rd.
+Finally, Macquarie dropped their target price on shares of PLAYSTUDIOS from $2.00 to $1.50 and set a “neutral” rating for the company in a research report on Wednesday, March 12th.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, PLAYSTUDIOS has a consensus rating of “Moderate Buy” and an average price target of $2.80.

 PLAYSTUDIOS, Inc develops and publishes free-to-play casual games for mobile and social platforms in the United States and internationally.
 The company's game portfolio includes a diverse range of titles comprising social casino, card, puzzle, and adventure games.
 It also offers POP!
 Slots, myVEGAS Slots, my KONAMI Slots, MGM Slots Live, myVEGAS Blackjack, myVEGAS Bingo, Tetris, Solitaire, Spider Solitaire, Jumbline 2, Sudoku, and Mahjong games.